kevinjosethomas/sign-language-processing/README.md

 # Table of Contents

 > [!NOTE]
 > As a hearing student with limited ASL proficiency, I recognize that my perspective as a hearing person is limited.
+My role has been to listen carefully and integrate feedback from the Deaf community, and I have done my best to approach this project with a mindset of learning and understanding, rather than assuming.
 This project would not have been possible without the active involvement and advice of Deaf individuals and ASL experts who have generously shared their insights.
-My role has been to listen carefully and integrate feedback from the Deaf community, and I have done my best to approach this project with a mindset of learning and understanding, rather than assuming.
+Please see [acknowledgements](#acknowledgements).

 - [Motivation](#motivation)
 - [Language](#language)